jungle-memory/gene-research/lymph-node-patterns/README.md

 ## What They Need

-They need your help identifying germinal centers in images of lymph nodes.
+The researchers need your help identifying germinal centers in images of lymph nodes.

+They predict that the number of germinal centers in lymph nodes can help identify breast cancer patients who are having an active immune response and therefore generally a better prognosis.
+The more germinal centers the better the prognosis.

 ![citizen-science-lymph-node-patterns](https://blog.junglememory.com/wp-content/uploads/2022/05/citizen-science-lymph-node-patterns.png)